aagricola/19-NM/04-week_Zine-Design/README.md

 - Printed and assembled before class on March 4
 - At least 6 pages total

-## Illustrator Practice Resources

-[Method.AC](https://method.ac/) fun games to practice Kerning and using Bezier tool and such

 ## Homework
 - Finish Assignment 3
 - Work on Project 1 over the break
   - send me your project proposal by next class
 - If you are presenting next time we meet, send me your topic this week sometime.

+## Resources
+- [Method.AC](https://method.ac/) fun games to practice Kerning and using Bezier tool and such
+- Lynda Adobe InDesign 2019 Essential Training
+- Lynda Adobe Illustrator 2019 Essential Training